aritra-github26/Flight-Price/README.md

 To use the flight price prediction model, follow these steps:

-1. Prepare your flight data in a CSV format.
+1. The model can be trained by using this command: `python src/pipelines/training_pipeline.py`
-2. Load the trained model using the provided script: `python load_model.py`
+2. Run the web-app using this command: `python app.py`
-3. Provide the necessary inputs to the model, such as departure time, airline, route, etc.
+3. Provide the necessary inputs to the model through the web-app, such as departure time, airline, source, destination, etc.
 4. Get the predicted flight price as the output.

 ## Data